Print

 Instructions

-1. Heat a medium-sized pan on low heat.
+1. Heat a medium pan over low heat.
 Add the star anise, cinnamon stick, bay leaves, Sichuan peppercorns and cardamom pods.
 Toast for 1 minute, stirring continually.

 3. Set the oil aside to cool for 5 minutes.

-4. Add the chilli flakes, chilli powder, and salt in a heat-proof jar.
+4. Place the chilli flakes, chilli powder and salt into a clean heatproof jar.

 5. Strain the oil into the jar directly over the chilli and salt mixture.
 Use a spoon to stir.

-6. Add one star anise, cinnamon stick, and bay leaf back into the jar.
+6. Add 1 star anise, a cinnamon stick and a bay leaf back into the jar.

 7. Keep sealed in the pantry for up to 1 year.